 Additionally, airlines usually incorporate their most important KPIs.
 Most often this is about Departure Punctuality, Arrival Punctuality, Regularity, or Delay Minutes, for example.

 One of the most critical information an operational dashboard has to include is about upcoming arrivals and departures.
 We tend to visualize that kind of information quite traditional in two separate lists.
 Very often, the lists are tailored to specific airports or even focusing on one single hub only.

 However, from our point of view, simply showing a list of flights won’t do the trick.
 Conversely, there are two critical aspects to consider when visualizing arrival and departure flight lists.

 Solely showing a flight number doesn’t provide a huge benefit.
 One crucial advice to enrich the flight list with helpful information.

-Develop a color highlighting concepts that highlight flights according to different rules (specific delay minutes, ground insufficiency, etc.).
+Develop a color highlighting concept that highlights flights according to different rules (specific delay minutes, ground time insufficiency, etc.).

 The challenge we observed is in translating the information (METAR and TAF are quite cryptic for many people).
 That’s why we put a lot of effort into visualizing the text-based information.

 Additionally, to avoid an information overflow, it makes sense to pay attention to highlighting specific aspects (exceptional winds, clouds, thunderstorms, etc.)